Black Sabbath: 2010–2014: Second Osbourne reunion and 13

 In July 2013, Black Sabbath embarked on a North American Tour (for the first time since July 2001), followed by a Latin American tour in October 2013.
 In November 2013, the band started their European tour which lasted until December 2013.
 In March and April 2014, they made 12 stops in North America (mostly in Canada) as the second leg of their North American Tour before embarking in June 2014 on the second leg of their European tour, which ended with a concert at London's Hyde Park.

-2014–2017: Cancelled twentieth album, The End, and disbandment
+2014–2017: Aborted twentieth album, The End, and disbandment

 On 29 September 2014, Osbourne told Metal Hammer that Black Sabbath would begin work on their twentieth studio album in early 2015 with producer Rick Rubin, followed by a final tour in 2016.
 In an April 2015 interview, however, Osbourne said that these plans "could change", and added, "We all live in different countries and some of them want to work and some of them don't want to, I believe.
 But we are going to do another tour together."